-Limited companies are essentially incorporated businesses which are limited by shares or guarantee.
+Limited companies are incorporated businesses that are limited by shares or guarantee.
 To break this down:

 - Incorporated business – this means the company has its own legal personality.
-Since it’s a legal entity in its own right, the business can enter into contracts and be held accountable for any liabilities etc, as opposed to individuals.
+Since it’s a legal entity in its own right, the business (rather than its owners) can enter into contracts and be held accountable for any liabilities.

-- Limited – companies which are limited by shares or guarantee limit the liability of its members (i.e. shareholders/guarantors) to the value of their investments or what they guarantee.
+- Limited – companies that are limited by shares or guarantee limit the financial liability of their members (i.e. shareholders/guarantors) to the value of their investments or what they guarantee.
 So, unlike sole traders and partnerships, the owners of limited companies are generally not personally liable for the debts of the organisation.

 Limited companies must be registered with Companies House and their details will then appear on the public register.
-There are various rules and regulations which limited companies must adhere to, most of which are consolidated in the Companies Act 2006.
+There are various rules and regulations that limited companies must adhere to, most of which are set out in the Companies Act 2006.

 What are the types of limited company?

 The vast majority of limited companies are private companies limited by shares.
-This is a non-public company whose ownership is structured through shares (even if this is just a single share owned by a sole director).
-This type of company can retain profits after tax and distribute these to shareholders (e.g. via dividend payments etc).
+This is a non-public company whose ownership is structured through shares (even if this is just a single share owned by a sole director-shareholder).
+This type of company can retain profits after tax and distribute these to shareholders (e.g. via dividend payments).
 Other types of limited companies include: